-According to the National Alliance on Mental Illness, a person needs to have had at least one manic episode to meet the criteria for a diagnosis of bipolar disorder.
+According to the National Alliance on Mental Illness, a person needs to have had at least one episode of mania or hypomania to meet the criteria for a diagnosis of bipolar disorder.

 Diagnosis consists of a physical exam and mental health interview.
 Currently, blood tests and imaging can help rule out other conditions that can damage the brain.

 Following an initial diagnosis, a doctor will typically refer a person to a mental health professional, such as a psychiatrist or psychologist.
 They can determine which type of bipolar disorder a person has.

 - Bipolar I disorder: This is when a person has at least one manic episode and experiences both manic and depressive periods.

 - Bipolar II disorder: This means that a person shifts between depression and hypomanic episodes but never experiences a full manic episode.

 - Cyclothymic disorder: This occurs when a person experiences both mild depression and hypomanic episodes for at least 2 years.

 - “Other specified” and “unspecified”: This is when a person has mood elevations but does not fit the criteria for other bipolar types.

 - the presence of psychiatric or medical comorbidities

 Misdiagnosis using traditional methods of diagnosis makes research into how the brain looks when a person has bipolar disorder all the more important.